 The ‘Train the Trainer’ workshop invited 17 staff members from project partners: Support Group Network; Save the Children; Region Västra Götaland Folk High Schools (Sweden); Borås Stad (Sweden); Nav Bjerke (Denmark); Oslo VO Rosenhof (Denmark); Stuttgart City and Volkshochschulverband Baden-Württemberg (Germany) to be trained by 18 young adults (NEETs or with relevant experiences) from Norway, Sweden and Germany.

-The second Train-the-Trainer workshop will be held in Borås Stad, Sweden.
-The goals of the workshop are to:
+The second Train-the-Trainer workshop was held in Borås Stad, Sweden.
+The goals of the workshop was to:

 Project Lead: Region Västra Götaland